Named Persons for Child Protection at Westbourne Primary School are:

 If you have any queries or concerns please speak to any of the above members of staff.

 Admissions for pupils with SEND are administered through Bradford Local Authority.
 Further details of how to contact them are available on our admissions page or from the school office.
-We will support parents with the application process if this is something they feel they need support with.
+We are happy to support parents with the application process if this is something they feel they need.

 At Westbourne we believe that every pupil regardless of gender, race or disability, has a right to equal access to a broad and balanced curriculum and we work towards all children being independent.
 The attitudes of both staff and pupils towards children with special needs are very positive and every effort is made to ensure they are full and valued members of our school community.

 Staff are trained and experienced in meeting the needs of learners who have difficulties in the following areas:

 - Cognition and Learning

 - Social, Emotional and Mental Health

 - Sensory and / or Physical (including disabilities which create barriers to learning)